hasura/ndc-calcite/README.md

 ### Optional Revise Calcite Adapter

 This will setup a SQLite connector.
 If you want to change the connector DO IT NOW.
-Got `app/connector/calcite/models/model.json` and revise the schema(s).
+Go to `app/connector/calcite/models/model.json` and revise the schema(s).
 Look at the sample models for ideas, or, get more details from [Apache Calcite](https://calcite.apache.org/docs/adapter.html).

 ```shell